mlanotte1998/SoftDevProject/report/doc.md

 receive their messages from other Nodes they also need their own Server object also listening.
 Since the Nodes need to be simultaneously connected to the Registrar along with being able to receive/send messages, threading is needed to run both of these functions at the same time.

+After spending time thinking of how to go about the actual network functionality, it became apparent that these classes will have to manipulated to work with the application.
+The message sending structure needs to be updated to actually use serialized messages along with including the functionality to send store objects.

 #### DataFrame:
 The top level class for data storage in the application.
 The DataFrame will store data in row/column format.